hongkailiu/svt-case-doc/rhocs/rook.md

 Updated 20190213: On OCP 4.0, all three stoarge services work at the same time.
 First time to me.

-on OCP 4.0: Since we do not have network access on the jump node to svc `rook-ceph-rgw-my-store` and pod's (ip and port) `172.30.178.33:8080`, we need to access ceph object storage via the exposed svc via route:
+on OCP 4.0: Since we do not have network access on the jump node to svc `rook-ceph-rgw-my-store` or pod's (ip and port) `172.30.178.33:8080`, we need to access ceph object storage via the exposed svc via route:

 ```
 # oc expose svc rook-ceph-rgw-my-store